We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Go outside at night to look at the moon

 - Make a big red barn out of paper with doors that open.
 Find pictures of farm animals in a magazine and let your child cut and paste them in the barn.
+This is a fantastic way to work out fine motor skills!

 - Make a farm themed emergent reader.